 General liability coverage is a crucial component of risk management for small businesses, and it's affordable.
 The average premium is about $42 per month for Insureon customers.

-General liability insurance provides coverage for common lawsuits from third parties (people outside your business).
+General liability insurance provides coverage for common liability claims from third parties (people outside your business).

-This policy covers your legal defense costs if someone sues over a bodily injury, property damage, or advertising injury.
-It can pay for everything from hiring a lawyer to court-ordered judgments and settlements.
+This business insurance policy covers legal defense costs if someone sues over a bodily injury, property damage, or advertising injury.
+Your policy can pay for everything from hiring a lawyer to court-ordered judgments and settlements.

-A landlord or client may ask your business to show a certificate of insurance as proof of your general liability insurance coverage.
+A landlord or client may ask your business to show an ACORD certificate of insurance as proof of your general liability insurance coverage.
 This document verifies that your business can handle any personal injury or property damage lawsuits.